ArtifexSoftware/mupdf.js/docs/getting-started/setup.rst

 3. Run the Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then, on the command line for the project folder, run the test script with `node`:
+Then, on the command line for the project folder, run the test script with ``node``:

 .. code-block:: bash

     node test.mjs

-This will print the `mupdf` object to the output - you are now ready to :ref:`use it! <How_To_Guide_With_Node>`
+This will print the ``mupdf`` object to the output - you are now ready to use it!

 4. Create **HTML** & **JS** Test Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Just to try things out we can create a couple of test files to see if we can see the `mupdf` object in the browser.
+Just to try things out we can create a couple of test files to see if we can see the ``mupdf`` object in the browser.

-- Create a file called `test.html` and populate it as follows:
+- Create a file called ``test.html`` and populate it as follows:

 .. code-block:: html